Four radical Chrome alternatives to reboot your web browser

 Prelovac’s mission isn’t merely to build a better all-purpose browser than Chrome or Safari, but to rewrite the underlying contract of the web.
 Orion is funded by optional subscriptions, which don’t unlock any new features but promise a bigger say over the browser’s future direction.

-Prelovac’s company, Kagi, also develops a private search engine by the same name, with the same patron model, and users can optionally set it as their default search engine in Orion.
-The Kagi search engine has “thousands” of donors, Prelovac says, and Orion has attracted more than 100 donors since launching in public beta a month ago.
-The patron model, he says, helps ensure that Kagi’s goals are completely in line with those of its users.
+Prelovac’s company, Kagi, also develops a private search engine by the same name, also with a subscription model, and users can optionally set it as their default search engine in Orion.
+The Kagi search engine has “thousands” of subscribers, Prelovac says, and Orion has attracted more than 100 donors since launching in public beta a month ago.
+These models, he says, helps ensure that Kagi’s goals are completely in line with those of its users.

 “It’s part of a new wave, where people are saying to no to the current state of the web, which is completely ad-driven,” he says.